pavankumar186/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Some introductory programs for RL in oython
+Some introductory programs for RL in python